ruaruababa/ruaruababa/README.md

 # Here i'm.

-📚 I’m a third year Software Engineer in Water Resource University
+📚 I’m a third year Software Engineer in Water Resources University

 📈 I want become Full-stack Dev, more and more...